finnito/Science/content/12phy/4-nuclear/markdown/6-fission-and-fusion.md

 - Mass is a form of energy
 - Mass can turn into energy and energy can turn into mass (in nuclear reactions).
-- In nuclear reactions, mass can turn into energy and vice versa

 ---